 This was a very dark day for the women disciples who followed Jesus.
+(I wonder if his mother, Mary, was part of the group?)
 Their very hope was about to be crucified.
-It looked like evil was going to win after all.
+It looked like evil would win after all.
 The innocent One was going to die.
 Such injustice.
 Such waste.
 Such madness.
 Such hopelessness.

-And instead of comforting the women and telling them it will be okay (like I would prefer to hear), Jesus, in essence, tells them that it is going to get worse!
+And instead of comforting the women and telling them it will be okay (like I would prefer to hear), Jesus, in essence, tells them that it is going to get worse.
 And it did, in one sense.
 The Romans remained in power.
 Jerusalem was destroyed.
-The fledgling church was persecuted.
+The fledgling church experienced persecution.
 The innocent continued to suffer.

 But in another sense, it was okay.
 Fortunately, I know the end of the story.
-Jesus’ death had a greater purpose.
-There was a bigger picture unfolding.
+Jesus’s death had a greater purpose.
+A bigger picture was unfolding.
 His death conquered death (I Corinthians 15:24-28).
 In the end, the righteous do win.
 Justice will be done.
 Jesus will reign forevermore (Revelation 21:1-4)!

 While I don’t like seeing evil reign in the world today nor do I want to accept that it is most likely going to get worse, I must focus on the hope of God’s bigger plan.

-I must confess that it is pride that makes me believe the lie that I should be exempt from suffering, that I am deserving of blessing and comfort and worldly peace, that I am above that or better than others who suffer (because I am an American or I made better choices or obeyed God or whatever).
+I must confess that it is pride that makes me believe the lie that I should be exempt from suffering, that I deserve good thongs and comfort and worldly peace; that I am above or better than others who suffer (because I am an American or I made better choices or obeyed God or whatever).